midfingr/obx_2016/README.md

 - obx_2016/ins
 - follow the prompts (yes or no y/n)

-reboot when install is complete
+reboot when the installation is complete

 login with your user name via the lxdm display manager